 add or update the llms.txt file

-add a sitemap
+fix or add a sitemap

 add a link to the knowledge base

-These are about articles, descriptions, FAQs, and content that answers customer questions.
+These are about articles, descriptions, FAQs and content that answers customer questions.

 Examples: